Probation & Parole Guide

 If something is unclear, ask before acting — Not after

-Misunderstanding a rule usually doesn't excuse a violation — The
+Misunderstanding a rule usually doesn't excuse a violation — The expectation is that you know your conditions

-⚠️ If you don't have a copy of your conditions, request one immediately from your officer.
+If you don't have a copy of your conditions, request one immediately from your officer.
 You can't follow rules you haven't read.

 What to Expect on Probation

-Probation is typically supervised at the county or court level.
 Your probation officer works for the court system, not the prison system.

-Employment requirements — Maintaining a job or actively seeking work
+Maintaining a job or actively seeking work.

-Drug or alcohol testing — When ordered by the court
+Drug or alcohol testing

-Fee payments — Fines, restitution, or supervision fees
+Fines, restitution, or supervision fees.

 Conditions can change over time, but only with approval from the court.
 Always follow your current written terms, even if they differ from what someone else tells you.